netizer/relational_mapper/README.md

              :attachments [{:name "rudolf.png" :id 100 :posts_id 1}
                            {:name "santa.png" :id 101 :posts_id 1}]

-to achieve that though you have to first tell 'relational_mapper' what's the structure of your data and how to connect to the database, so the full, working example would look like this:
+to achieve that though you have to first tell 'relational-mapper' what's the structure of your data and how to connect to the database, so the full, working example would look like this:

     (def associations {:authors {:posts :has-many
                                  :attachments [:through :posts :has-many]}